siebenrock/covid-updates/LEARNINGS.md

 The above command will:

 1. Download MySQL image
-2. Create a new database with credentials passwod.
+2. Create a new database with credentials password.
 3. Start the container with name: name-of-db-container

-For more useful commands please check the setup.sh inside user-endpoints directory.
+For more useful commands, please check the setup.sh inside user-endpoints directory.

 *Note:* Run the following commands to create the table inside the database: